AxstinMack/PINGBOOSTER/README.md

 - AND MORE

 # SETUP
-OPEN UP THE AXSTINS-PB FILE
+OPEN UP THE AXSTINS-PF FILE
 WHEN ADMIN POPS UP CLICK YES
 THEN TURN ON PING FIXER
 DISCORD.GG/HENNESY for questions